 Origin and History

-Sweet and affectionate may be understatements when it comes to describing the Moluccan.
-It's a bird that loves to be loved and really wants nothing more than someone (bird or person) to be with at all times.
+Sweet and affectionate are understated descriptions.
+This cockatoo loves to be loved and wants nothing more than someone (bird or person) to be with at all times.
 As a pet, the Moluccan tends to turn into a one-person bird.

-They are also very intelligent and thrive on challenges.
-Moluccans can learn to dance and do tricks and they can be quite the entertaining comedians when in a good mood.
+Moluccans are brilliant birds that thrive on challenges.
+They can learn to dance and do tricks and acts like an entertaining comedian when in a good mood.

 Moluccans are not the best talking parrot.
 They can mimic some sounds, though many owners say that it's more like yelling than talking.
-These birds are also screechers and will scream for attention, when unhappy, or no apparent reason.
-It's a loud scream, too, so they're certainly not ideal for anyone with neighbors who enjoy peace and quiet.
+These birds are also screechers and will scream for attention when unhappy or no apparent reason.
+They are noisy, so they are not ideal for anyone with close neighbors.

 Moluccan Cockatoo Colors and Markings

-This species is easiest to recognize by the bright pink feathers that adorn the base of its crest.
+This species is easy to recognize by the bright pink feathers that adorn the base of its crest.
 It's barely noticeable when the feathers are flat, but when the bird is excited, afraid, or angry, the crest will raise and show off its true beauty.
-Their crest is one of the fullest among cockatoos and is only rivaled by the umbrella cockatoo.
+Among the cockatoo species, their crest is one of the fullest, only rivaled by the umbrella cockatoo.

-Besides that pop of color on their heads, Moluccan cockatoos are primarily white with salmon colored feathers on their chests and wings.
-Underneath the wings is a beautiful pale yellow to peach color.
-Their beaks and feet are black but often appear gray due to the natural powdery down the bird's produce.
+Besides the pop of color on their heads, Moluccan cockatoos are primarily white with salmon-colored feathers on their chests and wings.
+They have a beautiful pale yellow to peach color underneath their wings.
+Their beaks and feet are black but often appear gray due to the natural powdery down that the bird sheds.